SmartTokenLabs/TokenScript/doc/design_paper.md

 To unleash their potential, token needs to become a lot more sophisticated and switch from the payment side to the delivery side.
 Several requirements must be fulfilled:

-**1. Tokenisation means representing all kind of assets as a token on a blockchain.** This requires bundling a token with its transactions rules and behaviour patterns.
+__1. Tokenisation means representing all kind of assets as a token on a blockchain.__ This requires bundling a token with its transactions rules and behaviour patterns.
 It takes them off the system where they initially grew in and frees them to be traded or used in different context.

-**2. Tokenisatoins must allow users to interact with different systems through the tokens:** In the car example, the car token is issued by the maker, and necessarily so because it contains code to interact with a smart lock (the _Open_, _Start_, _Lock_ actions) and the maker's own web service (the _Locate_ action), yet it needs to work in other environments.
-The _Auction_ action, for example, is provided by a third party auction web service.
+__2. Tokenisation must allow users to interact with different systems through the tokens:__ In the car example, the car token is issued by the maker, and necessarily so because it contains code to interact with a smart lock (the *Open*, *Start*, *Lock* actions) and the maker's own web service (the *Locate* action), yet it needs to work in other environments.
+The *Auction* action, for example, is provided by a third party auction web service.
 The user accesses auction services through the token without the need of signing up and proving ownership.
-The _List for sharing_ is provided by another third party service which tokenises the usage of the car by hours or days and sells them piecemeal.
+The *List for sharing* is provided by another third party service which tokenises the usage of the car by hours or days and sells them piecemeal.
 And so on.

 The owner must be able to access all those markets solely through this Token.
 The token becomes the fundamental and atomic base for economic interactions.

-**3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet:** In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
-Actions like _List for sharing_ will not be available with an expired car rego, and the integrated token interface should clearly pass that message to the user.
+__3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet:__ In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
+Actions like *List for sharing* will not be available with an expired car rego, and the integrated token interface should clearly pass that message to the user.

-**4. It must allow new protocols to be developed on tokens:** In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
+__4. It must allow new protocols to be developed on tokens:__ In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
 The protocol might have its own implementation and the car token might pre-date it.
 Similarly, there are streaming, communication, staking or other protocols (See "Magic" chapter).
 The framework must allow them to exist and work with tokens.

-**5. A token must carry trust relationship and business context to 3rd parties:** In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
+__5. A token must carry trust relationship and business context to 3rd parties:__ In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
 Yet the driver might access this function through the insurance token and immediately be identified as qualified for help.
-In this example, _Trust relationship_ means that the user indirectly trusts NRMA to provide roadside assistance, to obtain the user's GPS location and identity information at the time of emergency. _Business context_ means the customer's qualification for roadside assistance, like insurance paid, location in the range of service and annual cap not reached etc. In this story both _trust relationship_ and _business context_ has to be in the token, not centralised through the insurance company's web service since the two have different a) availability, b) privacy and c) integration requirements[^abc].
+In this example, *Trust relationship* means that the user indirectly trusts NRMA to provide roadside assistance, to obtain the user's GPS location and identity information at the time of emergency. *Business context* means the customer's qualification for roadside assistance, like insurance paid, location in the range of service and annual cap not reached etc. In this story both *trust relationship* and *business context* has to be in the token, not centralised through the insurance company's web service since the two have different a) availability, b) privacy and c) integration requirements[^abc].

 These are just a few examples of requirements of a token.
-Instead of the simple ERC20 (or ERC721) token established on Ethereum, we need a much more flexible token setup, which reflects a lot of possible coordinates and allows the integration of requirements we do not know today.
+The most commonly used tokens, ERC20 or ERC721 on Ethereum, hardly match these requirements.
+Trying to put all possible business rules in the smart contract the token is part of needlessly adds a lot of complexity, which often has ended in major security problems.
+As it is impossible to predict any business case and pattern a token can be part of, the smart contract does also need an upgrade mechanism.
+This again increases complexity and safety problems.
+Further, a smart contract onchain is a bad tool to structure the behaviour of wallets.

+Shortly said: The way we use token today is insufficient to create token for the delivery side of a trade, which is why most tokens are just used as a replacement for payments.
+What is needed is a solution that enables tokens to interact with and react on a changing and complex world of business and markets, without setting their core functions at risk.
+Therefore we propose **Tokenscript**, a method to separate the business logic from the smart contract by creating a markup file for the token, signed and updated by the token's issuer.

 [^abc]: Availability: NRMA is online 24/7 but Qantas Insurance can suspend their services in public holidays or at night.
 Privacy: NRMA can learn user's GPS location but Qantas Insurance isn't legally allowed to learn it.
 Integration: Most of NRMA's customers are not obtained through Qantas Insurance, so it would be an additional system to integrate and extra security concern for NRMA to integrate to Qantas Insurance's web service.
 Of all three, availability might be the most visible.
 Just imagine how angry a customer will be, having his car breaking down in the middle of the barren Australian outback, and learn that the road-side assistance can't be authorised because the insurer's web service is upgrading "For a better user experience".